Adrasteon/Songect/README.md

     *   **Beats & Tempo:** Identifies beat and downbeat locations and tracks the song's tempo (BPM).
     *   **Melody Pitch:** Tracks the pitch contour of the main melody, typically from the vocal track.
     *   **Music Structure:** Segments the song into standard sections like intro, verse, chorus, bridge, etc., with timings.
     *   **Lyrics Transcription & Alignment:** Transcribes lyrics from the vocal track using AI (`openai-whisper`) providing initial word-level timestamps.
-(Backend structure for Wav2Vec2 alignment refinement is in place; core alignment algorithms are TODOs).
+This is followed by a Wav2Vec2-based alignment process to refine these timestamps for greater accuracy.
     *   **Source Separation:** Separates audio into distinct stems such as vocals, bass, drums, and other instruments (UI placeholders exist).
 *   **Interactive Results Display:** View analysis results in an organized, tabbed interface.
 Includes time-aligned lyrics highlighting during playback.
 *   **Audio Playback:** Control playback of the loaded audio file.